 3 Books Like The Silent Patient

-If your book club is looking for more thrillers, you can check out our guides for A Flicker in the Dark, Into the Water, The Last Thing He Told Me and The Guest List, or The House in the Pines.
+If your book club is looking for more thrillers, you can check out our guides for A Flicker in the Dark, Into the Water, The Last Thing He Told Me, The Perfect Marriage, The Guest List, or The House in the Pines.
 Or try Verity, if you really want to lean into the whole messed up marriage thing.

 Gone Girl, Gillian Flynn

 If you enjoyed the enigmatic character of Alicia Berenson in The Silent Patient, you will be sucked in by Gone Girl’s Amy Dunne.
 Like Alicia, Amy communicates the chilling events leading up to her disappearance through the journal she left behind.
 Meanwhile, Amy’s husband, Nick, fumbles to prove his own innocence in Amy’s disappearance by putting together the pieces of Amy’s case before the police do.

 Throughout the book, Amy and Nick remain locked in a struggle to control their rapidly unfolding story, and as a reader, you will find yourself questioning the reliability of both narrators–as well as various other creepy characters lurking in the shadows!

 The Witch Elm, Tana French

 Like The Silent Patient, Tana French’s The Witch Elm is narrated by a “nice guy” who is forced to turn amateur detective after his life is interrupted by the discovery of a disturbing skeleton in his past: the skeleton of a young man buried inside an elm tree in his beloved uncle’s backyard.